Gearonix/grnx-utils/packages/eslint/README.md

 > **Warning**
 > The package does not support the new `eslint.config.js` <br/>
 > file provided by the latest versions of eslint.
 Possible configuration errors

+> The package may not work with node 21 and higher.